Skip to main content

 We have developed a suite of improvement tools and templates to support fisheries progressing towards meeting the requirements of our Standard.
 These tools range from our MSC pre-assessment template, which is widely used by fisheries in FIPs, to our Benchmarking and Tracking tool, which allows fisheries to monitor and report on their progress using our Standard as a baseline.

-Launched in 2019, the In-Transition to MSC program supports fisheries committed to achieving MSC certification, regardless of size or location.
+Our Improvement Program supports fisheries committed to achieving MSC certification, regardless of size or location.
 Fisheries in the Program must use the defined MSC improvement tools and templates and have their progress verified by an independent assessor regularly for a maximum of five years before entering MSC assessment.

 Capacity Building program